 Tag: test-waiver

-Full-Time MBA Test Options and Waivers
+Guide to MBA Standardized Test Options and Waivers

+As we enter the 2024-2025 admissions cycle, Texas McCombs is proud to continue to offer applicants standardized test flexibility while maintaining our commitment to academic excellence.
 Preparing for and taking an MBA admissions exam is one of the best ways to get your mind back into academic mode as you prepare for business school.
-Some of the most common questions we receive from MBA candidates are about the standardized test requirement.

-The Texas McCombs MBA Admissions Team is excited to share that Full-Time MBA candidates have more options than ever before when considering how to complete the standardized test requirement in their application.
-All applicants are required to submit a GMAT, GMAT Focus, GRE, or Executive Assessment (EA) score.
+Texas McCombs MBA Admissions is excited to share that MBA candidates will continue to have several options when considering how to complete the standardized test requirement in their application.
+All applicants are required to submit a GMAT, GRE, or Executive Assessment (EA) score.
+We will waive the testing requirement if:

 • Expired (taken 5+ years ago) GMAT, GRE, or EA score is submitted